 There are no signs indicating that iPhone 14 will feature a periscope lens.
 We might have to wait at least up to 2023 to see a periscope lens in the iPhone.

 A16 Bionic chip

-The iPhone 14 Pro/14 Pro Max will come with A16 Bionic based on a 4nm process.
+The iPhone 14 Pro/14 Pro Max will come with an A16 Bionic SoC based on the third generation of the same 5nm process known as N4P.
 The A15 Bionic is powerful, beating all the other mobile SoCs.
 I cannot fathom the power the A16 Bionic will offer and if a normal user will ever be able to push this SoC to its limits.